We all have a cultural lens. It is formed deep within our brains during childhood. So deeply, in fact, that many of us don’t even realize it is there.

 In my mind, no one cared what was in my wallet, they had their own.
 In his, everyone behind you is peering over your shoulder to see if you are worth mugging.

 I also didn’t realize that white people are truly still treated better than people of color until I watched basic acts of respect be denied someone I love dearly (my Mexican husband).
-I noticed that the kids quickly got out of the street when I drove up but not when he did.
+I noticed that the kids quickly got out of the street when I drove up but not when he was driving the car.
 I saw the people at the store smile at me but treat him like an inconvenience.

-All of us were acting out of our own cultural lenses- the way we’d been taught to see the world and others.
-Yet, sometimes what we have been taught, either explicitly or implicitly, isn’t exactly what it true.
+All of us were acting out of our own cultural biases- the way we’d been taught to see the world and others.
+Yet, sometimes what we have been taught, either explicitly or implicitly, isn’t exactly true or helpful.
 It is our job to find those false truths we’ve grown up with and challenge them.

-Our decisions are all made through our cultural lens.
+Our decisions, thoughts, actions and reactions are all made through our cultural lens.
 In a nutshell, our cultural lens is our view of normal.
-All of our decisions, from the simplest to the most complex, are made through this lens.
-Unless we learn to recognize our cultural lens and remove that lens from time to time, we will automatically react the way we saw others react throughout childhood.
+All of our decisions, from the simplest to the most complex, are filtered through this lens.
+Unless we learn to recognize our cultural lens and remove that lens from time to time, we will automatically react the way we were taught to act and saw others react throughout childhood.
 Yet making knee jerk decisions based on our normal can sometimes do more harm than good.

 How our Cultural Lens Can Lead to Racism